You can customise your Android device using accessibility settings and apps.

 Captions: You can choose caption preferences (language, text and style) for your device.

-Live Caption: On Pixel devices, Live Caption automatically captions media playing on your phone.
+Live Caption: Live Caption automatically captions speech on your device.

-Sound Amplifier: You can use Sound Amplifier with wired headphones to filter, augment and amplify the sounds in your environment or on your Android device.
+Sound Amplifier: You can use Sound Amplifier with wired or Bluetooth headphones to filter, augment and amplify the sounds in your environment or on your Android device.

 Hearing aid support: You can pair hearing aids with your Android device to hear more clearly.